hashicorp/terraform-provider-aws/website/docs/r/route53_resolver_dnssec_config.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `arn` - The ARN for a configuration for DNSSEC validation.
 * `id` - The ID for a configuration for DNSSEC validation.
 * `owner_id` - The owner account ID of the virtual private cloud (VPC) for a configuration for DNSSEC validation.
 * `validation_status` - The validation status for a DNSSEC configuration.
 The status can be one of the following: `ENABLING`, `ENABLED`, `DISABLING` and `DISABLED`.